replit/blog/posts/reasons-not-to-join-replit.md

 <br/>

 ##### Gut Checks
-- Are you optimistic about the benefits of technology and capitalism on society
+- Are you optimistic about the benefits of technology and capitalism on society?
-- Does open-sourcing something make you nervous
+- Does open-sourcing something make you nervous?
-- Do you expect your company to take social or political stances that don’t directly relate to the mission
+- Do you expect your company to take social or political stances that don’t directly relate to the mission?
 - Do you think that the internet needs a gatekeeper?